Accreditation Policy

 1. direct the Training Site to undertake remedial activities,

-3. de-accredit the Training Site.
+4. de-accredit the Training Site.

 5. Supervisor accreditation requirements

-5.4 Supervisors must satisfactorily complete the supervisor accreditation process, including:
+5.4 Supervisors must satisfactorily complete the supervisor accreditation process including:

-1. completing an application process, and
+1. Completing the application process, and

-2. completing the required components of the supervisor professional development program as per their Supervisor Role.
+2. Completing the required components of the supervisor professional development program as per their Supervisor role.

 5.5 Supervisors must maintain Supervisor accreditation status by:

-1. completing professional development activities relevant to the Supervisor Role,
+1. completing professional development activities relevant to the Supervisor role,

-2. maintaining full and unrestricted AHPRA Medical Registration, and
+2. maintaining full and unrestricted AHPRA medical registration, and

 3. complying with all accreditation review processes.